InbarGeva1/CA03/README.md

 * 14: Individuals with 14 years of education.
 * 15+: Individuals with 15 or more years of education.

-9. **education_bin:** This column likely represents the highest level of education attained, grouped into different categories:
+9. **education_bin:** This column represents the highest level of education attained, grouped into different categories:
 * Low: Individuals with low-level education.
 * Mid': Individuals with moderate-level education below Bachelors degree.
 * Bachelors: Individuals with a bachelor's degree.